 Collaborate from different work places

 Your engineering team, designing department and production sites might not always be located inside the same building – you could also be in different countries.
 Techviz software enables you to share the same XR workspace and discuss the same virtual prototype, from different places, and even on different AR / VR display systems (HMD, powerwall, immersive room).
 It gives you a common context for your design reviews.
 Plus, all the participants can point at specific objects, take measures, or add comments to clarify the information.

 Imagine that your engineers could explain directly to your production department how they envisioned your product while showing them the critical parts from any perspective.
 There will be no need to send several emails with screenshots of the 3D model, long explanations, and a copious number of screenshots.

 Simulate physical interactions when assembling or dismantling equipment

-Simulation is an important area of application of VR in your business process, especially at the junction from CAD to CAM, for the simulation of assembling or dismantling equipment.
-Think of your CAD models in virtual reality as a 3D puzzle.
+Simulation is an important area of application of VR in your process, especially at the junction from CAD to CAM, for the simulation of assembling or dismantling equipment.
+Think of your CAD drawing in virtual reality as a three-dimensional puzzle.
 How would your teams take the outer pieces to get to your motors and repair it?
 TechViz Virtual Assembly option works directly with your 3D application to see collisions and study the path for maintenance operations.
 Thanks to VR finger and body tracking, your teams will also be able to test precise reach and ergonomics.